 - There’s back and abdominal pain

-- Sudden upper back pain, particularly if you are at risk for osteoporosis.
+- Sudden upper back pain, mainly if you are at risk for osteoporosis.

 - Muscle spasm

 An episode can activate by distinct moves and actions, including: